WNBA award picks: Despite catchy campaign, Storm’s Breanna Stewart not likely to earn MVP honors

 C – Tina Charles, Washington

-Comment: This should be the year when Loyd, who garnered All-WNBA second-team recognition in 2016, earns All-WNBA first team honors.
+Comment: This should be the year when Loyd, who garnered All-WNBA second-team recognition in 2016, earns All-WNBA first-team honors.

 ALL-WNBA DEFENSIVE